zhangjing-GitHub-Code/MemobirdDev_API_Print/README.md

 1.Make sure you registed a Memobird Dev account and bound to your memobird printer.
 2.Create a file `memobird.ini` and fill it like :
   - The first line is your ak(access key).
-  - The second line is your user ID number.
+  - The second line is your user ID.
   - The third line is your device equipment number. example :
 ```